brood915/showMeTheStats/README.md

 ```
 Allows users to search for league/tournament tables and players' stats,
 and save them so that they dont need to search again repeatedly.

 The data saved get updated automatically whenever users revisit the page.

 Built with react, redux, react-router, nodejs, and mysql.

+It currently supports only EPL for players' stats.

 ### Quick start